resonance-cascade/gitpub/README.md

 [![Dependency Status](https://gemnasium.com/bcomnes/gitpub.svg)](https://gemnasium.com/bcomnes/gitpub)

-An experimental publishing tool that takes incoming http requests, authorizes them and then turns them into static content files inside a remote git repository for later consumption by a static site generator running in a [gh-pages](https://pages.github.com/) like environment or a dynamic web app that renders content from static files on disk.
+An experimental publishing tool that takes incoming http requests, authorizes them and then turns them into static files inside a remote git repository for later consumption by a static site generator running in a [gh-pages](https://pages.github.com/) like environment or a dynamic web app that renders content from static files on disk.

 It currently works but generates an inflexible Jekyll post file in a specific location in a repository and is undocumented!